aws/aws-cdk/packages/aws-cdk-lib/aws-apigateway/README.md

 > **Warning:** In the code above, an API Gateway deployment is created during the initial CDK deployment.
 However, if there are changes to the resources in subsequent CDK deployments, a new API Gateway deployment is not automatically created.
 As a result, the latest state of the resources is not reflected.
 To ensure the latest state of the resources is reflected, a manual deployment of the API Gateway is required after the CDK deployment.
+See [Controlled triggering of deployments](#controlled-triggering-of-deployments) for more info.

 ## Integration Targets